-1. An individual who seeks certification to provide care coordination services or targeted case management services b. demonstrate comprehension of course content through examination; and c. provide proof of successful completion of that course not more than 365 days prior to the date of submission of an application for certification.

-2. A certified care coordinator who wishes to renew his or her certification a. must successfully complete i. at least one Senior and Disabilities Services care coordination training course during the individual's one or two year period of certification;
+- 1. An individual who seeks certification to provide care coordination services or targeted case management services - a. must enroll in the Senior and Disabilities Services Beginning Care Coordination course; - b. demonstrate comprehension of course content through examination; and - c. provide proof of successful completion of that course not more than 365 days prior to the date of submission of an application for certification. - 2.
+A certified care coordinator who wishes to renew his or her certification

-ii.
-16 hours annually of continuing education that is relevant to a care coordinator's job responsibilities; and b. when submitting an application for recertification, provide proof of successful completion of the Senior and Disabilities Services training course and 16 hours annually of continuing education.

-3. The provider agency must document attendance and successful completion by a care coordinator of 16 hours of continuing education annually in the care coordinator's personnel file; the provider agency's in- service training may qualify as continuing education if the training increases the knowledge, abilities, or skills of the care coordinator and the content of the in-service training, date, and time in attendance is documented.
+- a. must successfully complete - at least one Senior and Disabilities Services care coordination training course during the individual's one or two year period of certification; - 16 hours annually of continuing education that is relevant to a care coordinator's job responsibilities; and - b. when submitting an application for recertification, provide proof of successful completion of the Senior and Disabilities Services training course and 16 hours annually of continuing education. - 3.
+The provider agency must document attendance and successful completion by a care coordinator of 16 hours of continuing education annually in the care coordinator's personnel file; the provider agency's in- service training may qualify as continuing education if the training increases the knowledge, abilities, or skills of the care coordinator and the content of the in-service training, date, and time in attendance is documented.

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications -------------- ------------- ----------------

+Ì SDS Provider Certification and Compliance Unit 3D3 Hovider Certification and Comphanice Onit

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+cification are readily available to CMS upon request throug

+the Medicaid agency or the operating agency (if applicable le).

+Service Type:

 Statutory Service

 Service:

 Respite

 Alternate Service Title (if any):

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

+Catagory 2.
+Sub Catagory 2.

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Application for 1915(c) HCBS Waiver: AK.0261.R06.04 - Sep 01, 2024 (as of Sep 01, 2024)
+Category 3.
+Sub-Category 3.

-Service Definition (Scope):
+Ser Service Definition (Scope): Category 4: Sub-Category 4:

-Sub-Category 4: